HHS-AHRQ/MEPS/R/README.md

 ## Workshop exercises
-The following codes from previous MEPS workshops are provided in the [workshop_exercises](workshop_exercises) folder:
+The following codes from previous MEPS workshops and webinars are provided in the [workshop_exercises](workshop_exercises) folder:

 ### 1. National health care expenses <!-- omit in toc -->